FACTBOX-Festive cheer falls flat for some British retailers

 Britain's retailers reported mixed results for the critical Christmas period, with major supermarkets suffering their slowest festive season in years and retailers varied in their performance.

-JD Sports is scheduled to post its trading statement on Friday followed by Primark-owner Associated British Foods next week.
+Primark-owner Associated British Foods is scheduled to post its trading update next week.
 Following are some of the highlights by sector:

 Britain's biggest retailer ground out a 0.1% rise in underlying sales in its home market on Jan.
 9 during what it said was a "subdued" Christmas for consumer spending.
 SAINSBURY'S

 Britain's No. 2 supermarket group reported a slight drop in underlying sales on Jan.
 8 as weak demand for general merchandise overshadowed solid sales of food.
-Like-for-like sales, excluding fuel, fell 0.7% in the 15 weeks to Jan.
-4.
+MORRISONS

-MORRISONS The country's fourth-largest supermarket group reported another fall in underlying sales over Christmas on Jan.
+The country's fourth-largest supermarket group reported another fall in underlying sales over Christmas on Jan.
 7 as a tough economic backdrop and sustained consumer uncertainty deterred shoppers from splashing out.
+ALDI

+JOULES The fashion retailer warned on Jan.
+10 that its 2020 profit would be significantly below market expectations as online retail sales suffered during Christmas.

+B&M The company, which sells everything from furniture to food, said on Jan.
+10 its sales growth slowed in the key Christmas quarter due to a tough market.

-Britain's best-known store chain on Jan.
-9 cut its annual profit forecast after weak Christmas sales and said the head of its department stores would go.
-Profit before exceptionals would be "significantly" lower than last year, with earnings from the general stores "substantially" down, the Waitrose owner said.
+JOHN LEWIS Britain's best-known store chain on Jan.
+9 cut its annual profit forecast after weak Christmas sales.

 MARKS & SPENCER The retailer on Jan.
 9 said its performance over the key Christmas quarter was held back by the waste in its food business and weak sales of menswear and gifts.

-DUNELM The homewares retailer forecast a near 20% jump in earnings for the first half of its fiscal year, benefiting from its decision to stay away from discounting during the key holiday season that included Black Friday and Christmas.
+DUNELM The homewares retailer forecast a near 20% jump in earnings for the first half of its fiscal year, as it avoided discounting during the key holiday season.

-NEXT The British clothing retailer raised its full-year profit forecast on Jan.
+NEXT, The clothing retailer raised its full-year profit forecast on Jan.
 3 after a better-than-expected Christmas performance.

 PUBS & RESTAURANTS: MITCHELLS & BUTLERS

 The pub and restaurant operator reported strong sales for the festive season on Jan.
-9, defying high street gloom and wet weather, as more diners opted for its pricier healthy menu options.
+9, as more diners opted for its pricier healthy menu options.
 GENERAL:

 CARD FACTORY The greeting card retailer on Jan.
-9 said it expected lower annual earnings as last month's general election and weak consumer confidence hurt performance in the key Christmas period.
+9 said it expected lower annual earnings as last month's general election and weak consumer confidence hurt its Christmas performance.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)